Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Results and Discussions

-We expect a well-performed compression scheme to at least faithfully restore the generalization ability of the original NN, despite the NN itself is well trained or not.
-It means that the testing accuracy after compression will be mainly determined by the testing accuracy of the original NN.
+We expect a \R{well-performing} compression scheme to at least faithfully restore the generalization ability of the original NN, regardless of whether the NN itself is well-trained or not.
+This means the testing accuracy after compression will be (at least) close to the testing accuracy of the original NN (the baseline).
 Fig.~\ref{fig-Training sample} shows the testing accuracies before and after compression (denoted as $\eta_{\text{NN}}$ and $\eta$) for VGG-16 on the CIFAR-10 dataset.
-Different before-compression testing accuracies are obtained by changing the number of training samples.
+Different testing accuracies \R{before compression} are obtained by varying the number of training samples.
 Our results show that the ADTN compression scheme faithfully restores the testing accuracies of the NN with slight improvements.
-We expect the ADTN scheme to be faithful for compressing other NN models.
+We expect the ADTN scheme to be faithful for compressing other NN models as well.